jloconnell/remote_sensing_with_R/README.md

-# remote_sensing_with_R
+# Remote Sensing with R
-Code for processing remote sensing data in R
+Code and functions for processing remote sensing data in R